 - Cost estimates: A project cost estimate which includes the amount and sources of all funds committed to the project and the basis for concluding that the funding is expected to be available.
 Costs should be escalated to the year of proposed implementation and be approved by the Chief Executive Officer or other authorized officer of the implementing agency. - Required Match: Project funding must include the required funding match (as outlined in Section 8B) in the Construction phase. - Total Project Cost: Include the total project cost.
-Include the total costs at the end of the table.
+Include the total costs at the bottom of the table.
 Make sure it matches the electronic Project Programming Request form. - Uncommitted Funds: May only be from those programs identified in Section 16B.
 If uncommitted funding is proposed, the project nomination must address the plan for securing a funding commitment, explain the risk of not securing that commitment, and its plan for securing an alternate source of funding. - Cost Overruns: A description that demonstrates the ability to absorb any cost overruns and deliver the proposed project with no additional funding from this program.
-For Caltrans implemented projects, Caltrans must demonstrate the plan to secure alternate source(s) to fund potential cost overruns. - Contracts: If more than one contract is needed for the Construction phase, then each contract requires a separate allocation.
-Explain the need for more than one contract in this section. - Federal Discretionary Grant Funds: Identify any discretionary federal grant funds that have been committed as of the application due date, or those discretionary federal grant funds that have been applied for and not yet committed.
-Proof of the commitment should be provided in the form of a letter or public announcement issued by the authorizing federal agency.
+For Caltrans implemented projects, Caltrans must demonstrate the plan to secure alternate source(s) to fund potential cost overruns.